AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.5/ex3.md

 ![DSN](../../gettingstarted/gettingstarted/images/web6.png)

 You'll then see your website loaded in an incognito browser window.
-For every demonstration, you'll need to use a fresh, incognito browser window to load your demo website URL.
+For every exercise, you'll need to use a fresh, incognito browser window to load your demo website URL.

 ![DSN](../../gettingstarted/gettingstarted/images/web7.png)